GaudLalita/Calculator/README.md

 # Calculator
-its a sample calculator that perform simple calculations such as addition, substraction ,multiplication and division here is the source code for this calculator
+its a simple calculator that perform simple calculations such as addition, substraction ,multiplication and division here is the source code for this calculator
 <html>
     <head>